 |June||2||16||9 – 11 pm|

-The topics and abstracts for the 2017 observing season are listed below.
-Thank you for all of your interest this past season, and we look forward to another successful series of undergraduate talks and observing of celestial objects.
-These talks generally last between 20 and 30 minutes, giving us plenty of time to view celestial objects if the night skies are at all clear.
+The topics and abstracts for the 2019 observing season are listed below.
+These talks are 20-25 minutes each with time for questions afterwards, giving us plenty of time to view celestial objects if the night skies are at all clear.